-(a) When a complaint is filed with the Board after the 18-month statute of limitations has expired pursuant to Civil Service Law §75(4), the Chair, Full Board, or the Executive Director will make the determination whether to investigate the complaint.

-(b) When a complaint is filed with the Board more than one year after the incident, the Chair, Full Board, or the Executive Director will make the determination whether to investigate the complaint.

-(c) Among the factors to be considered in determining whether to investigate complaints made after one year or after the 18-month statute of limitations has expired are: the nature and/or severity of the alleged misconduct, the availability of evidence and/or witnesses, the ability to identify officers and civilians involved, the practicability of conducting a full investigation within any applicable limitation period, the reason for the late filing and the numbers of complaints received by the Board regarding the incident.
+- (a) When a complaint is filed with the Board after the 18-month statute of limitations has expired pursuant to Civil Service Law §75(4), the Chair in consultation with the Executive Director will determine whether to investigate the complaint. - (b) When a complaint is filed with the Board more than one year after the incident, the Chair in consultation with the Executive Director will determine whether to investigate the complaint. - (c) Among the factors to be considered in determining whether to investigate complaints made after one year or after the 18-month statute of limitations has expired are: the nature and/or severity of the alleged misconduct, the availability of evidence and/or witnesses, the ability to identify officers and civilians involved, the practicability of conducting a full investigation within any applicable limitation period, the reason for the late filing and the numbers of complaints received by the Board regarding the incident.